 Once the mixture has reached a smooth, creamy consistency, pour it into your mould.
 Do not wait for more than a few minutes (maximum) as it will start drying and become difficult to pour.

-If you have some spare mixture that you’re not going to use – either use it with another mould or dispose of it in the trash can.
-Please don’t pour it down the drain – because when it dries it will clog the drains and cause a blockage.
+If you have some spare mixture that you’re not going to use – either use it with another mould or dispose of it in the trash.
+Don’t pour it down the drain because when it dries it will clog the drains and cause a blockage.

 Step 8